jwalaarammitra/jwalaarammitra/README.md

 ### Hey there, my name is Jwala!  👋

-Here is a little bit more about me:
+Here is a little bit more about who I am and what I can do.
 - 💻 3rd year B.S. in Computer Science, conc.
 Machine Intelligence💡
 - 📚 Cert. of Entrepreneurship and Innovation Student
 - 👩🏽‍💻 Seeking 2022 Software Internships